j0py/Pmini/README.md

 For writing the parser, this website inspired me a lot: (https://supunsetunga.medium.com/writing-a-parser-getting-started-44ba70bb6cc9).

 JSMini will parse the given mini-notation string and return the cycles/steps to you in the form of arrays that contain numbers and/or strings.
-A "cycles" is just an array of steps, and a step is an array containing:
+A "cycle" is just an array of steps, and a step is an array containing:

 ```
 - "trig"   : if the step should play (value = 1), or just occupy time silently (0)